-Most of the meetings at which 'Abdu'l-Baha spoke were for specific occasions with an audience assembled to hear a particular address.
+Most of the meetings at which "Abdu"l-Baha spoke were for specific occasions with an audience assembled to hear a particular address.
 However, another sort of meeting was held which was more informal in nature.
 These meetings were held in his hotel.
 He addressed those who came of their own curiosity or interest to hear him.
 Every day he spoke to such groups at unscheduled times.

-In order to describe the nature of the audiences which gathered for these occasions, it will be helpful to sketch briefly the daily activities undertaken by 'Abdu'l-Baha during his stay in Chicago.
+In order to describe the nature of the audiences which gathered for these occasions, it will be helpful to sketch briefly the daily activities undertaken by "Abdu"1-Baha during his stay in Chicago.

 The exact time of his arising each morning is not specifically recorded, but general indications from several sources indicate that he usually got up about four o'clock in the morning for prayers and meditation.
 It is recorded that frequently visitors would come in those early hours of the morning to talk with him.
-One observer wrote that it was his "custom to receive the visitors by twos or by threes, or individually, during the early hours of the morning."1
+One observer wrote that it was his "custom to receive the visitors by twos or by threes, or individually, during the early hours of the morning."73

-Records show that about nine o'clock he would briefly visit acquaintances staving in the same location.
-Then, one writer said, "In a few minutes He would go to His room, where He would resume the chanting of prayers and dictating of Tablets in reply to the vast number of letters which incessantly arrived."2 Since many people sought him out wherever he visited, the management of the hotel offered him facilities for his visitors.
-The hotel, located across the street from Lincoln Park, had an especially large room off of the main foyer called the Large Parlor.
-The hotel manager put this room at the disposal of 'Abdu'l-Baha during his entire stay in Chicago.
+Records show that about nine o'clock he would briefly visit acquaintances staying in the same location.
+Then, one writer said, "In a few minutes He would go to His room, where He would resume the chanting of prayers and dictating of Tablets in reply to the wast number of latters which incessantly arrived."71 Since many people sought him out wherever he visited, the management of the hotel offered him facilities for his visitors.
+The hotel, located across the street from Lincoln Park, had an especially large room off of the main foyer called the Large Parler.
+The hotel manager put this room at the disposal of "Abdu"l-Baha during his entire stay in Chicago.

 The room, which still exists, was described by personnel of the manager's office as holding one hundred and fifty people.
-Members of the audience described it as always being "full" or "crowded" when 'Abdu'l-Baha spoke.
+Hembers of the audience described it as always being "fall" or "crowded" when "Abdu"]-Baha spoke.
 The people who came were there for some personal reason.
-They did not come by invitation nor was there publicity mentioning him "receiving" anyone.
+They did not come by invitation nor was there publicity mentioning his "receiving" anyone.
 Yet scores of people called up for interviews and hundreds simply came when they could.

 In these gatherings, the setting was less formal than the other public meetings.
-In making the presentations, 'Abdu'l-Baha would sometimes ibid.
+In making the presentations, "Abdu"l-Baha would sometimes sit, but most of the time he would pace back and forth in front of the room or stand and speak from various positions.

-Lady Blomfield, The Chosen Highway (Wilmette: Baha'i Publishing Committee, 1941), p.
+73Lady Blonfield, The Chosen Highway (Wilmette: Bahar Publishing Committee, 1941), p.
 158.